anonhostpi/Auto-GPT-Wiki/Moderating.md

 🙏 Please do your best and use your common sense.
 We can ask no more.
 Your support is gratefully received.

 A list is no substitute for common sense.
-But here are some ideas.
+But here are some suggestions:

 - Summon order from the chaos

 - Help keep conversation on-topic (direct convos to the appropriate channels)

-- Help users with issues as you are able
+- Help users with issues as you are able, drop a message in #team-chat to get contrib/catalyst/maintainer eyes on it

 - Help keep the peace

 - Draw attention of core-devs to where it's needed Core-devs often do not follow the conversation in the main user channels

-- If someone reports a problem (to be continued...)
+Your work is valued and appreciated! 🙏 ❤️ ✨